matter-labs/zksync-lite-docs/docs/faq/intro.md

 ## Introduction

-**zkSync** is a protocol for scalable crypto payments built on zkRollup technology.
+**zkSync** is a protocol for scalable low-cost payments on Ethereum powered by zkRollup technology.
 It uses zero-knowledge proofs and on-chain data availability to keep user's funds as safe as though they never left the mainnet.

 zkSync is a protocol designed with obsession over user and developer experience.
 The best way to get an impression about it is to [try it out](https://testnet.zksync.io) yourself — it will only take 2 minutes!